feelpp/mordicus/src/poc-1/CONTRIBUTING.md

     c).
 Solution, ProblemData and CollectionProblemData are the only containers that cannot be personalized in the library: other containers inherits from "Base" containers, and one can implement another container inheriting from this base and respecting the API.
+Containers can be added in Container subfolders for helping managing advanced functions.

     d).
 Each file should contain at most one class.